vineeshkalarickal/ruby_assignments/ReadMe.md

 1) 	bundle init #will create gem File
  		- add *gem 'rspec'* to the File

-2) 	bundle config set --local path 'vendor/bundle' ~bundle install --binstubs~
+2) 	bundle config set --local path 'vendor' bundle install --binstub

 3) 	bin/rspec --init # will create spec folder
-			spec folder is impportan as it contains all the test classes
+			spec folder is important as it contains all the test classes
 # to run the RSpec
 4) 	bundle exec rspec